dilevin/CSC417-a3-finite-elements-3d/README.tex.md

 $$V = \int_{\mbox{tetrahedron}}\psi\left(F\left(\mathbf{X}\right)\right)dV $$

 ### Numerical quadrature
 Typically we don't evaluate potential energy integrals by hand.
 They get quite impossible, especially as the FEM basis becomes more complex.
 To avoid this we typically rely on [numerical quadrature](https://en.wikipedia.org/wiki/Numerical_integration).
 In numerical quadrature we replace an integral with a weighted sum over the domain.
-We pick some quadrature points $\mathbf{X}_i$ and weights $w_i$ and evaluate
+We pick some quadrature points $\mathbf{X}_i$ (specified in barycentric coordinates for tetrahedral meshes) and weights $w_i$ and evaluate

 $$ V \approx \sum_i=0^{p-1} \psi\left(F\left(\mathbf{X}_i\right)\right)\cdot w_i $$